Economic history of China before 1912: Han trade and currency

 Sources of revenue used to fund Emperor Wu's military campaigns and colonisation efforts included seizures of lands from nobles, the sale of offices and titles, increased commercial taxes, and the issuing of government minting of coins.
 The central government had previously attempted – and failed – to monopolise coin minting, taking power from the private commandery-level and kingdom-level mints.
 In 119 BCE the central government introduced the wushu (五銖) coin weighing 3.2 g (0.11 oz), and by 113 BCE this became the only legally accepted coin in the empire, the government having outlawed private mints.
 Wang Mang's regime introduced a variety of new, lightweight currencies, including archaic knife money, which devalued coinage.
 The wushu coin was reinstated in 40 CE by the founder of Eastern Han, Emperor Guangwu, and remained the standard coin of China until the Tang dynasty.

 Trade with foreign nations on a large scale began during the reign of Emperor Wu, when he sent the explorer Zhang Qian to contact nations west of China in search of allies to fight the Xiongnu.
 After the defeat of the Xiongnu, however, Chinese armies established themselves in Central Asia and the Western Regions, starting the famed Silk Road, which became a major avenue of international trade.

 Xin dynasty

 In 8 CE, the Han chancellor Wang Mang usurped the throne of the Han emperors and established his own dynasty, the Xin.
 Wang Mang wanted to restore the Han to what he believed to be the "idyllic" condition of the early Zhou.
 He outlawed the trading of land and slaves, and instituted numerous state monopolies.
+He established the first income tax through a 10% tax of net earnings from wild herb and fruit collection, fishing, shepherding, and various nonagricultural activities and forms of trading.
+People were obligated to report their taxes to the government and officials would audit these reports.
+The penalty for evading this tax was one year of hard labor and confiscation of the entirety of a person's property.
+Because it caused popular discontent, this income tax was abolished in 22 CE.

-These ultra-modernist policies proved highly unpopular with the population, who overthrew and executed him in 25 CE and restored the Han dynasty.
+His ultra-modernist policies proved highly unpopular with the population, who overthrew and executed him in 25 CE and restored the Han dynasty.